You can make these healthy fig and walnut energy balls with only 3 ingredients. They are delicious, nutritious and easy to make!

 - 120 g (1 cup) walnuts

-Place the walnuts into the food processor and ground them.
+Once the walnuts are cool,place them into the food processor and ground them.

-Start melting the chocolate over a bain marie:place the chopped chocolate into a heat proof bowl that sits over a pan of simmering water.
+Melt chocolate over a bain marie:Place the chopped chocolate into a heat proof bowl that sits over a pan of simmering water.
 Stir often.
 Remove the bowl from the heat when melted.

 The calorie information above is an estimate that is provided by an online nutrition calculator.